advanced-web-design/syllabus/schedule.md

 4. Static Mockups
 5. Static Mockups Continued (individual work time)
 6. A (re)Introduction to HTML & CSS
+7. Design comp peer feedback
-7. Building our Static Comp
+8. Building a site from a Static Comp